travel-hub-org/gokart-events/README.md

-# Go-Kart Racing - Results Page
+# Go-Kart Racing - Events Page
-This repository contains the Results page of the Go-Kart racing organization website.
+This repository holds the Events page of the Go-Kart racing organization website.
-It features race results, driver leaderboards, and statistics from past competitions.
+It provides details about upcoming races, event schedules, and registration options for participants.